$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Introduction

-However, in the special case of monotone $b$-Hurwitz numbers, \cite{BonzomChapuyDolega2023} found a different cut-and-join equation and used it to produce Virasoro constraints (also obtained by \cite{Yanagida2011} prior to discovering the enumerative interpretation of $\tau_G^{(b)}$).
-One of the key contributions of our paper is the proof of a cut-and-join-type equation of finite degree for arbitrary rational weights, extending the monotone case.
-More importantly, we find that the underlying structure of this cut-and-join equation is closely related to the structure of a vertex algebra known as the $\mathcal W$-algebra (a generalization of the Virasoro algebra).
-An important insight is to use lattice paths as a combinatorial tool that simultaneously encodes certain operators acting on $\tau^{(b)}_G$ as well as the $\mathcal W$-algebra structure.
+The decoupling of the cut-and-join equation into an infinite set of differential constraints is reminiscent of how the cut-and-join equation is built out of Virasoro constraints in the monotone case \cite{BonzomChapuyDolega2023}.
+In fact, we prove \cref{thm:introcutandjoin} by unveiling the underlying structure of our cut-and-join equations as being closely related to the structure of a $\mathcal W$-algebra (a vertex algebra that generalizes the Virasoro algebra).
+An important insight is to use lattice paths as a combinatorial tool that simultaneously encodes operators acting on $\tau^{(b)}_G$ as well as the $\mathcal W$-algebra structure.
 As a consequence we show that $\tau^{(b)}_G$ for any rational weight $G(z)$ can be obtained from a Whittaker vector for a $\mathcal W$-algebra of type $A$ via some simple substitutions and limits.